net-vinothkumar/postgres-docker/README.md

 # postgres-docker
 How to run postgres using docker ?
 Demo

+Start a new container running PostgreSQL
+We'll use docker run to start a new container from the official postgres image with the name postgres and exposing port 5432 (the PostgreSQL default).

 <img width="1300" alt="Screen Shot 2019-09-07 at 09 08 01" src="https://user-images.githubusercontent.com/30971809/64471267-b6bd6d80-d14f-11e9-9ed3-bf6132c5cf97.png">